Ranking Generated Answers: On the Agreement of Retrieval Models with Humans on Consumer Health Questions: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Data Collection and Preparation.} For evaluation, we use the CLEF eHealth~2021 test data~\cite{goeuriot:2021:Consumer}.
-It comprises 55~health-related queries obtained from medical experts and Reddit discussion and relevance judgments for Web documents as well as Reddit and Twitter posts.
+\paragraph{Data Collection and Preparation.} We used the CLEF eHealth\,2021 dataset~\cite{goeuriot:2021} for evaluation.
+It comprises 55~health-related queries, obtained from medical experts and social media discussions, with judgements for web documents as well as Reddit and Twitter posts.
+The judgements reflect the quality dimensions relevance, readability, and credibility.
 With API changes at Reddit and Twitter, the content from these platforms has become unavailable.
-We therefore obtained only the original Web~documents from CommonCrawl, discarded those containing fewer than 50~characters in the HTML~body, and extracted plain text using the Resiliparse library. \footnote{\url{https://resiliparse.chatnoir.eu/en/stable/}} We were able to restore 6,692~Web documents with judgments, omitting 5~queries exclusively paired with Twitter and Reddit posts.
+We therefore obtained only the original web~documents from CommonCrawl, discarded those containing fewer than 50~characters in the HTML~body, and extracted plain text using the Resiliparse library. \footnote{\url{https://resiliparse.chatnoir.eu/en/stable/}} We were able to restore 6,692~web documents with judgements, omitting 5~queries exclusively paired with Twitter and Reddit posts.